-For the transversely-isotropic UD lamina materials it seems directly to match: \triangleright 5 fracture toughness properties correspond to 5 strength properties, 'generic' number postulate is fulfilled.
+For the transversely-isotropic UD lamina materials it seems directly to match: $\blacktriangleright$ 5 fracture toughness properties correspond to 5 strength properties, 'generic' number postulate is fulfilled.

-LL: Fracture Mechanics seems to follow material symmetry 'rules' and to possess a 'generic' number, too.
+\Fracture Mechanics seems to follow material symmetry 'rules' and seems to possess a 'generic' number, too.

-Note on $K{IIcr}{}^c$ as a design entity: Is of theoretical, but not of practical value due to the usually faced not ideal homogeneous situation of 'isotropic materials' at crack tips.
+\ Note on $K{IIcr}^{c}$ as a design entity: It is of theoretical, but not of practical value due to the usually faced not ideal homogeneous situation of 'isotropic materials' at crack tips.